 | Discontinuation | 22% | 22% | 24% | 30% |

 At 220 lb, -11.1% works out to about 24 lb.
-That is the kind of number that makes people pay attention.
-But the more useful read is broader than one big percentage.
+That's the number that grabs the headline.
+But the more useful read is wider than one big percentage.
 More than half of the 17.2 mg group cleared the 10% mark.
-The discontinuation rate also did not blow up versus placebo.
-Which, if you've ever sat with a placebo-arm dropout chart, is the quieter signal worth noticing.
+And the discontinuation rate didn't blow up versus placebo — which, if you've ever sat with a placebo-arm dropout chart, is the quieter signal worth noticing.

 ATTAIN-2 is the reality check if you also have type 2 diabetes